LastOliveGames/becsy/docs/guide/introduction.md

 ## Acknowledgements

 Many thanks to Becsy's early users, who helped shape the feature set and API, and found tons of bugs!
-Also, thanks to [ECSY](https://ecsy.io) for the inspiration and their fine documentation, which served as the starting point for this site.
+Thanks to [ECSY](https://ecsy.io) for the inspiration and their fine documentation, which served as the starting point for this site.
+And thanks to [Kate Liu](https://www.instagram.com/lemonikate/) for the logo design!

-Icon by Kareemov Benzema from The Noun Project.